Mechatronics and Robotics MSc (Eng)

 Control Systems Design - 15 credits

 This module covers the analysis and design of control systems.
-Students’ knowledge and understanding of linear systems is developed to enable them to analyse control systems using analytical techniques and computer tools.
+Develop the knowledge and understanding of linear systems is developed to enable them to analytically investigate control systems and simulate them using computer tools.
+Students have the opportunity to design and evaluate PID and compensator-based controllers using several analytical techniques.

 Embedded Microprocessor System Design - 15 credits